Logo

 In this guide

-The mortgage charger is a signed agreement between the top mortgage lenders in the UK including Natwest, Nationwide, HSBC, Santander and Barclays, stating that they will offer certain support to struggling mortgage customers on top of what they are already doing.
+The Mortgage Charter is a signed agreement between the top mortgage lenders in the UK, including Natwest, Nationwide, HSBC, Santander, and Barclays, committing them to offer specific support to struggling mortgage customers, on top of what they already provide.

-The lenders who have signed up to the mortgage charter represent 85% of the residential market, so the charter should mean that the majority of mortgage customers have support.
+Not all lenders have signed up, but the vast majority have.
+The lenders who have signed up to the Mortgage Charter represent 90% of the residential market, so the charter should mean that the majority of mortgage customers have access to support.

 Get help before you miss a repayment